dvl727/DataCleanseProject/ReadMe.md

  6. Adds the subject_id and activity_id records to the test and train data files.
  7. Adds the feature names as columns to the datasets
  8. Merges the test and train datasets into a combined dataset with the same columns (features).
- 9. Limits data to only features related to the mean and standard devation features.
+ 9. Limits data to only features related to the mean and standard deviation features.
  10. Relabels the merged dataset columns per standards (CamelCase, consistency, remove errors in name i.e. BodyBody)
  11. Summarizes the dataset by Subject_Id and Activity_ID and calculates the average value for each feature.
+Data is stored in tidy data frame 'avg_act'.